-YMNH Staff Members
+YMNH Team Members

-Hannah Raiche, (Program Coordinator) is a youth advocate with lived experience in the mental health system who is now working in the field of youth empowerment and engagement.
+Hannah Raiche, (Program Director & Youth Peer Support Specialist Supervisor) is a youth advocate with lived experience in the mental health system who is now working in the field of youth empowerment and engagement.
 Hannah’s lived experiences dealing with mental health struggles have made her into a passionate youth advocate and leader who is dedicated to ensuring that young people have access to the resources that they need to be empowered, healthy, and successful individuals.
 Hannah has years of experience advocating at the local, state, and national level for youth-driven systems change and redevelopment in order to better ensure that all young people are prepared to reach their fullest potential for positive outcomes and a successful future.
 Hannah’s work with Youth MOVE New Hampshire’s youth movement has given her experience in understanding and managing System of Care grant deliverables related to youth engagement, provided her the opportunity to gather youth perspectives and to share and infuse this collective youth voice at state level policy and planning committees related to children’s behavioral health, and has enhanced her skills in providing formal and informal support to other youth with lived experience.

-Haley Heinrich, (Lead Youth Peer Support Specialist) was the first to pilot the youth peer support specialist role within the Wraparound System of Care in New Hampshire.
+Haley Heinrich, (Youth Peer Support Specialist & Coach) was the first to pilot the youth peer support specialist role within the Wraparound System of Care in New Hampshire.
 Haley has lived experience in the mental health system and also has a great deal of experience working with youth who have been involved in the mental health system.
 She graduated with her bachelor’s degree in psychology, which furthered her knowledge about mental health.
 Haley has always been passionate about helping others, especially those struggling with their mental health, so she is well suited for this unique role in the mental health field.
 As a youth who felt she could have benefited from access to youth peer support herself, she gladly accepted this role because the core values of the position exemplified what she feels many youth could benefit from.
 Haley sees the importance in the values of youth peer support and especially in helping advocate for youth needs, youth voice, building resilience, having relatable experiences, and fostering hope for the future.
 In the youth peer support role Haley has seen the many positive outcomes in the youth receiving peer support, especially in their overall self-efficacy.
 Haley hopes to see the youth peer support program grow, and to have others recognize its importance and value.
-She feels that a strong emphasis on the lived experience piece and the need for youth voice is key, as they are the experts of their own lives and offer crucial information necessary for successful mental health policy changes.
+She feels that a strong emphasis on lived experience and the need for youth voice is key, as they are the experts of their own lives and offer crucial information necessary for successful mental health policy changes.
 Haley also wishes to see some of the youth who have received peer support potentially step into a peer support role, or another role that provides them an opportunity to use their lived-experience and advocacy skills to empower other young people.